cloudtracer/ThreatPinchLookup/README.md

 - Shodan for IPV4 lookups
 - Add your own in the developers options page!

+## Need a new integration?
+- Log a github issue or reach out to [@ThreatPinch](https://twitter.com/ThreatPinch) on twitter.

 ## Support

 Check out the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for documentation.